-Crypto assets trade on crypto asset trading platforms, which are largely unregulated and may therefore be more exposed to fraud and failure than established, regulated exchanges for securities, derivatives and other currencies.
+Crypto assets trade on crypto asset trading platforms.
+The regulatory environment for crypto asset platforms continues to evolve and is less stringent than that for trading platforms for traditional assets.
+As a result, crypto trading platforms may be more exposed to fraud and failure than established, regulated exchanges for securities, derivatives and other currencies.
 These crypto asset trading platforms can cease operating temporarily or even permanently, resulting in the potential loss of users' crypto assets or other market disruptions.
 Crypto asset trading platforms may be more exposed to the risk of market manipulation than exchanges for more traditional assets.
-Individuals or organizations holding a large amount of crypto assets in which a Portfolio may invest indirectly (also known as "whales") may have the ability to manipulate the prices of those crypto assets.
 Crypto asset trading platforms on which crypto assets are traded are or may become subject to enforcement actions by regulatory authorities.
 Crypto asset trading platforms that are regulated typically must comply with minimum net worth, cybersecurity, and anti-money laundering requirements, but are not typically required to protect customers or their markets to the same extent that regulated securities exchanges or futures exchanges are required to do so.
 Furthermore, crypto asset trading platforms may be operating out of compliance with regulations, and many crypto asset trading platforms lack certain safeguards established by more traditional exchanges to enhance the stability of trading on the exchange, such as measures designed to prevent sudden drops in value of items traded on the exchange (i.e., "flash crashes").
 As a result, the prices of crypto assets on crypto asset trading platforms may be subject to larger and more frequent sudden declines than assets traded on more traditional exchanges.